bl4ck5un/tc-website/content/getstarted.md

 * `request(uint8 requestType, address callbackAddr, bytes4 callbackFID, uint256 timestamp, bytes32[] requestData) public payable returns(uint64);`

-	For an application contract to call function `request()`, it needs to send the following parameters.
+	An application contract sends queries to TC by calling function `request()`, and it needs to send the following parameters.

     - `requestType`: indicates the query type.
 You can find the query types and respective formats that Town Crier currently supports on the [Dev page].